Suggested

 Health insurance with pre-existing disease cover financially shields individuals with pre-existing medical conditions like diabetes or hypertension.
 It's crucial to understand this type of insurance as it often comes with specific terms and waiting periods.
 We'll delve into the intricacies of pre-existing disease cover, discussing its impact on policy terms, waiting periods, and claim processes.
 By understanding these aspects, you can make informed decisions and secure comprehensive health insurance coverage tailored to your specific needs.

-health insurance varies by insurer, typically ranging from two to four years.
+The waiting period for pre-existing diseases in health insurance varies by insurer, typically ranging from two to four years.
 During this period, any claims related to pre-existing conditions will not be covered.
 Once the waiting period ends, the policy will cover these conditions.
-It’s important to check the
+It’s important to check the waiting period details in your policy to avoid surprises during a claim.

 Pre-existing diseases can significantly impact health insurance policies.
 Insurers often impose a waiting period before covering these conditions, and the premium might be higher.
 Additionally, the insurer may require a detailed medical check-up before issuing the policy.
 It’s essential to disclose all pre-existing conditions to ensure smooth claim settlements and avoid policy termination.